procitec/qt/qtwebengine/src/3rdparty/chromium/docs/design/gpu_synchronization.md

 ## Use case overview

-The core scenario is synchronizing read and write access to a shared resorce, for example drawing an image into an offscreen texture and compositing the result into a final image.
+The core scenario is synchronizing read and write access to a shared resource, for example drawing an image into an offscreen texture and compositing the result into a final image.
 The drawing operations need to be completed before reading to ensure correct output.
 A typical effect of wrong synchronization is